Speaking of HealthMen's health: What's benign prostatic hyperplasia?April 21, 2021

 During the COVID-19 pandemic, you and your family may have questions about getting COVID-19 testing.
 One option has been to call the COVID-19 Help Line.

-There now is another no-cost option available in Patient Online Services on the web and through the Mayo Clinic app: the Check Symptoms tool.
+There is another no-cost option available in Patient Online Services on the web and through the Mayo Clinic app: the Check Symptoms tool.
 You'll be asked to answer the same questions you would be asked if you called the COVID-19 Help Line, but you can do this anytime while you are logged in to Patient Online Services.
 You will then see care recommendations ranging from home care options to a request to get a COVID-19 test.
+The COVID-19 testing process will include a group A streptococcus (strep throat) assessment and testing when indicated for all patients ages 3 to 75.

 Using the Check Systems assessment tool